 Caring for these babies is relatively easy, especially if you know what to do and how to do it.
 The biggest hurdle is avoiding those lovely thorns!
 During much of the year, roses do pretty well just being left alone.
 Most of your time investment will come during the winter pruning.
 There are a few problems that roses can encounter, and you may just have to reevaluate whether the care a particular variety requires is worth your time.

 Leaf-cutter bees are just an annoyance, but I don’t do anything to chase them off.
 They cut nearly perfect circles from the edges of the leaves of my roses.
 These leaf chunks are used for lining their nests.
 The bees themselves are important pollinators, so I just suck it up and deal with funky looking leaves.
+The damage is usually minimal, and only occurs during certain times of the year.

 Hoplia beetles are also more of a nuisance than a real threat, depending on what other plants you grow.
 These beetles appear only in the early spring and will chew through flower buds all the way to the base.
 For roses, this is only a problem for a while but by summer they are gone.
-However, other plants that the beetles like to chew through (tree fruits and berries), they can be very damaging because they destroy the flower which would be future fruits.
+However, other plants that the beetles like to chew through (tree fruits and berries), can be very damaged because they destroy the flower which would be future fruits.
 Roses will repeat bloom, fruiting trees and berries won’t.
 Read about ways to deal with Hoplia beetles here.

 Perhaps the worst problem some varieties of roses deal with is black-spot.
 This is caused by a fungus, and will usually show up once the weather begins to warm.
 The fungus causes the leaves to develop black spots (hence the name), and then eventually yellow and finally fall off of the plant.
 The disease doesn’t kill the rose right off, but weakens it and over time may cause the rose to die.